b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Russell-M-Nelson.md

 &nbsp;

 ### Qualification
 I've encountered the claim that Nelson "performed nearly 7,000 operations before his surgical career ended with the call to serve as an apostle." ([Who is President Russell M. Nelson?
 A man of heart, compassion and faith](https://web.archive.org/web/20241224222123/https://www.deseret.com/2018/1/16/20625383/who-is-president-russell-m-nelson-prophet-church-of-jesus-christ-of-latter-day-saints-heart-surgeon/), Deseret News, Jan 15, 2021) Sure, I suppose I can take that at face value.
+40 years is ostensibly long enough for that to add up, approximately 175 operations per year, or 14.6 per month.
+That's a lot, but it's not unreasonable by my estimation.

 Nelson was called as an apostle in April 1984. ([1](https://www.churchofjesuschrist.org/study/general-conference/1984/04/the-sustaining-of-church-officers?lang=eng&id=p11-p12#p11), [2](https://www.churchofjesuschrist.org/study/general-conference/1984/04/call-to-the-holy-apostleship?lang=eng&id=p3#p3)) At the time of the COVID-19 pandemic, he was `2020 - 1984 = 36` years displaced from practicing medicine.
 And yet folks will marvel at God's infinite wisdom in calling someone with medical background to lead the church during a pandemic.

-Talk to someone who has worked as a Certified Nurse Assistsnt (CNA) about how employable their medical work experience makes them if their certificate has been expired for *one week*.
+Talk to someone who has worked as a Certified Nurse Assistant (CNA) about how employable their medical work experience makes them if their certificate has been expired for *one week*.
 I'm very interested to know what they'll have to say.

 2020 was somehow five years ago (at the time of writing this note,) meaning that Nelson is now *forty-one* years displaced from practicing medicine, and is still given credence on anything he has to say on the matter.
+Nelson now has more time since leaving his career than he spent in it.
 I can't think of *any other context* where someone is treated as a subject matter expert after not working in an industry for forty goddamned years.
 What the fuck.

 &nbsp;